cosbi-research/VisualSHIELD/README.md

 This repository contains the reference implementation for VisualSHIELD and XXXX two real-world examples described in the paper XXXX.
 You may freely use this work in your research and activities under the non-commercial [COSBI-SSLA license](https://www.cosbi.eu/research/prototypes/licence_terms).

-For more information on ongoing work in biomedical knowledge extraction you may want to visit the [COSBI knowledge extraction page](https://www.cosbi.eu/research/prototypes/biomedical_knowledge_extraction) or get in touch with the Cosbi Bioinformatics lab led by lombardo@cosbi.eu.
+For more information and guided hands-on tutorials on how everything can be systematically glued together, as in the ENPADASI project, check out the [ENPADASI Hackaton](https://agenda.infn.it/event/11522/) or get in touch with the Cosbi Bioinformatics lab, led by lombardo@cosbi.eu.
 We'll be happy to help!

 ## Table of contents